MarinkaMartynova/MarinkaMartynova/README.md

   <h3 align="center">
-  My name is Marina, I am a beginner frontend developer.<br> My goal is to make a perfect website/application, for this I constantly study new technologies and languages.<br>
+  My name is Marina, I am a beginner frontend developer.<br> My goal is to make a perfect website/application, for this I constantly study new tools and languages.<br>
+      I’m currently learning React
   </h3>

 <p align="center">